 Students should also be prepared to pay for round trip airfare (approximately $1800), some meals, a pre-departure medical examination, travel-related immunizations and/or prescription medications, passport ($135) and visa ($100) fees, and any personal expenses.
 Non-UI students must provide original transcripts from all colleges and universities attended and should therefore be prepared to pay the appropriate transcript request fees.

 Students who choose to enroll in a Hindi or Sanskrit course will pay an additional course fee of approximately $575.

-Financial aid received to attend the University of Iowa can often be applied toward the program cost.
-Eligible program participants are encouraged to apply for merit, need-based, and/or Diversity Ambassador scholarships awarded by Study Abroad.
-Application deadlines for these scholarships to be used for a fall program are typically in March.
+Financial aid and scholarships received to attend the University of Iowa can often be applied toward the program cost.
+Eligible program participants are also encouraged to apply for merit, need-based, and/or Diversity Ambassador scholarships awarded by Study Abroad.
+Application deadlines for these scholarships to be used for a Fall program are typically in March.

 If you would like to apply, you should first meet with study abroad advisor Fran Boyken.
 Please call 319-335-0353 and ask the receptionist to schedule an appointment for you.
 Students should also discuss their plans with their academic advisor and other appropriate faculty and staff before applying for a study abroad program.